smeshlink/CoAP.NET/README.md

 A few compile symbols are introduced to build for different drafts of
 CoAP:

-- COAPALL -- all supported drafts below
 - COAP03  -- [draft-ietf-core-coap-03] (http://tools.ietf.org/html/draft-ietf-core-coap-03)
 - COAP08  -- [draft-ietf-core-coap-08] (http://tools.ietf.org/html/draft-ietf-core-coap-08)
 - COAP12  -- [draft-ietf-core-coap-12] (http://tools.ietf.org/html/draft-ietf-core-coap-12)
 - COAP13  -- [draft-ietf-core-coap-13] (http://tools.ietf.org/html/draft-ietf-core-coap-13)
 - COAP18  -- [draft-ietf-core-coap-18] (http://tools.ietf.org/html/draft-ietf-core-coap-18)
+- COAPALL -- all supported drafts above

+By default (with no symbol defined), CoAP.NET will be compiled with the latest version of CoAP protocol.
+To enable drafts, define one or more of those compile symbols.

-With COAPALL defined, all supported drafts will be available in class [**Spec**] (CoAP.NET/Spec.cs):
+With drafts enabled, an interface <code>ISpec</code> will be introduced, representing draft specification.
+Define COAPXX to enable draft XX, or COAPALL to enable all supported drafts.
+All supported drafts will be available in class [**Spec**] (CoAP.NET/Spec.cs):

 ```csharp
   public static class Spec